 Irish Baroque Orchestra – excellence in authentic period performance

-The Irish Baroque Orchestra is like no other group performing in Ireland today.
-Driven by the belief that the best things in life stand the test of time, the orchestra allows Irish audiences to experience the beauty of baroque music as it was intended to be heard.
+The Irish Baroque Orchestra is acclaimed as Ireland's flagship period music ensemble and delivers historically-informed performances to the highest standards at home and abroad.
 Under the artistic direction of Peter Whelan, each member of the orchestra continuously seeks to explore the playing techniques and performance styles of the seventeenth and eighteenth centuries, and performs only on baroque instruments or modern replicas.
 The result is as vivid as a freshly restored oil painting: the colour, simmering tension, and highly charged emotion of this incredible music bursts to the surface, carrying the listener back 300 years to the fascinating sights and sounds of 18th Century Europe.

 The Irish Baroque Orchestra is generously funded by the Arts Council / An Chomhairle Ealaíon.
-It also receives financial support from Dublin City Council.
+It also receives financial support from Dublin City Council and Culture Ireland.
 The orchestra has its own collection of period instruments, purchased some years back with the assistance of an Arts Council capital grant and the Department of Arts, Heritage and the Gaeltacht.
 The IBO is resident at the National Concert Hall, Dublin and, as of Autumn 2019, is a partnership organisation of the National Gallery of Ireland.